Michael Amott: Biography

 In 2006, Amott made his voice acting debut when he appeared on the Adult Swim show Metalocalypse.
 In the episode "Snakes 'n Barrels", he voiced scientist Dr. Amomolith Chesterfield and Snakes 'n Barrels bassist Antonio Tony DiMarco Thunderbottom, who would end up getting his memory erased during the first song of their reunion show.
 Amott returned for more voice acting in the second season of Metalocalypse in the episode "Snakes n' Barrels II" (Part 1 and 2).

 In 2007, Arch Enemy released Rise of the Tyrant on Century Media and embarked on a world tour dubbed "World Tyranny".

 In 2008, Amott joined the re-united Carcass and toured with them extensively in Europe, North America, South America, Australia, South Africa and Japan until the summer of 2010.

-Today, Amott is busy touring the world with Arch Enemy on the band's current Will to Power touring cycle.
-Amott has also sporadically returned to Spiritual Beggars for the "Return To Zero" (2010), "Earth Blues" (2013) and "Sunrise to Sundown" albums and tours.
+Today, Amott is busy touring the world with Arch Enemy, but has also sporadically returned to Spiritual Beggars for the "Return To Zero" (2010), "Earth Blues" (2013) and "Sunrise to Sundown" albums and tours.

 Personal life

 Amott has been a vegetarian since the age of 14.
 He is a self-taught guitar player.
-He dated former band member Angela Gossow (at one point being engaged to marry her in 2003), but the two are no longer together after thirteen years and still remain friends.
+He dated former band member Angela Gossow (at one point being engaged to marry her in 2003), but the two are no longer together after thirteen years and still remain friends and work partners.

-Guitar style
+Guitar style and influences

-Amott's lead playing takes most obviously after Michael Schenker, though he also acknowledges Uli Jon Roth, Frank Marino, Ritchie Blackmore and Tony Iommi as influences on his playing style.
-Amott's playing makes heavy use of the wah pedal as a filter to shape his guitar's tone.
-Some major influences in his music have been Tony Iommi, Michael Schenker, Uli Jon Roth and Dave Mustaine.
+Amott began playing guitar as a young teenager, learning to play by copying hardcore punk and heavy metal out of his record collection.
+His guitar style is characterized by extensive use of pentatonic-based phrasing and a pronounced, expressive application of the wah pedal.
+Amott's guitar style was influenced by lead guitarists such as Michael Schenker, Uli Jon Roth, Gary Moore and Frank Marino, and also by rhythm guitarists such as James Hetfield, Dave Mustaine, Jeff Hanneman and Kerry King.
+He has also cited Tony Iommi and Ritchie Blackmore as early inspirations, and noted that bands associated with the traditional heavy metal movement such as Judas Priest, Saxon, Motörhead and Accept, helped shape his overall musical direction.